 This introductory course provides an overview of fire services; career opportunities in fire fighting and related fields; philosophy and history of fire protection/service; fire loss analysis; organization and function of public and private firefighting services; fire departments as part of local government; laws and regulations affecting the fire service; introduction to fire protection systems; and understanding fire strategy and tactics.
 Students will learn basic fire suppression, rescue, and extrication skills.
-This academic course will include competency-based skill development necessary to perform fire/rescue duties and is part one of a two-part course leading to Vermont certification as a Firefighter I & II; 3 hours of lecture per week, some weekend training required.
-Prerequisite: None (Non-credit version is CED 0012) [Course fee: \$200]
+This academic course will include competency-based skill development necessary to perform fire/rescue duties and is part one of a two-part course leading to Vermont certification as a Firefighter I & II.
+This certification is through the Vermont Fire Academy and are subject to their schedule; 3 hours of lecture per week, some weekend training required.
+Prerequisite: None (Non-credit version is CED 0012); Students are responsible for providing NFPA-approved gloves and hood.
+[Course fee: \$200]